eacooper/onoff/README.md

 % Emily Cooper, 2015
 %
 % Accompanies: Cooper, E.A. & Norcia, A.M.
 Natural Scene Statistics and
-% Early Visual Processing Predict Dark and Bright Cortial Asymmetries
+% Early Visual Processing Can Predict Dark and Bright Cortial Asymmetries